 You’ll want to practice with the crate before your road trip (ideally when your dog is a puppy).
 The key is making the crate feel like their home.
 You can put an old sweatshirt that smells like you inside the crate, along with a few toys to make the dog feel more comfortable.
 Then use the positive reinforcement method mentioned above when they get into the crate, rewarding them with a treat.
 Never use the crate to punish your dog or you will get the opposite result.
 Here’s a good resource if you are looking for more tips on how to crate train your dog.

-Know your car is going to get dirty
+11. Know your car is going to get dirty

-If you are worried about your car, seat covers and a good vacuum will go a long way.
+If you are worried about your car, seat covers and a portable car vacuum will go a long way.
 If your dog tends to roll around in poop or heavy mud, you can carry a short hose in your car and rinse the dog off at the nearest water hookup.
-Quick dry towels are also convenient for drying dogs off when they get wet.
+Quick-dry towels are also convenient for drying dogs off when they get wet.

-Know the regulations in your destination
+12. Know the regulations in your destination

 Don’t show up somewhere assuming it’s dog-friendly.
 Most national parks, for example, have strict regulations about dogs.
 Pets aren’t allowed on most trails and must be kept on short leashes in campgrounds.
 If this doesn’t sound like the kind of vacation you want to have with your dog, go somewhere else.
 The bummer is when you don’t do the research ahead of time and show up after a long day of driving only to find out your dog isn’t allowed.

-Don’t leave your dog in the car on a hot day
+13. Don’t leave your dog in the car on a hot day

-If you must leave them for a few minutes, crack the windows and you might even consider putting a portable battery operated fan in your car to keep them cool.
+If you must leave them for a few minutes, crack the windows and you might even consider putting a portable battery-operated fan in your car to keep them cool.
 Reflective windshield covers also help keep the temperature down in your vehicle.

-Pick up after your dog
+14. Pick up after your dog

 Don’t be the jerk who doesn’t pick up after their dog.
 Not only is it gross to look at, or worse, step on, dog poop pollutes waterways.
-We like to keep a hearty supply of poop bags in the car so we are always prepared to pick up after Charlie.
+We like to keep a hearty supply of poop bags in the car so we are always prepared to pick up after our dogs.

-Be aware of wildlife
+15. Be aware of wildlife

 We just got back from road tripping in Yellowstone, where it was very important to abide by leash laws at the campgrounds.
 Our campground host told us that bears and elk often strolled through camp, and the last thing we wanted was Charlie loose and barking at a bear.
 The point is you should know about the local wildlife and make smart choices so your dog doesn’t end up a bear’s next meal.